eToro vs Trading 212

 You can’t use your ISA allowance to trade CFDs.

-We surveyed both eToro and Trading 212’s customers in December 2020. eToro’s customers liked that it was low cost, as it offers zero commission on stocks, and think it’s easy to navigate and easy to use.
-Customers didn’t like that it has some additional fees, and feel that they add up.
+We surveyed both eToro and Trading 212’s customers in December 2023. eToro’s customers liked that it was low cost, as it offers zero commission on stocks, and think it’s easy to use.

-Trading 212’s customers found it to be easy to use and liked that it also offers commission-free trading.
-Customers praised its new pie feature, which helps you balance your portfolio and invest in other people’s balanced portfolios.
+Trading 212’s customers found it to be also easy to use and liked that it also offers commission-free trading.

 Round 1: Costs